aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article.md

 ![Organisation of Landgate and WALIS](Graphics\Landgate WALIS & SLIP Org Chart.png) Figure 1.1 - Organisation of Landgate and WALIS, adapted from Location Information Strategy Program Coordination Team, 2012

-The Western Australian Land Information System (WALIS) is a partnership between government agencies, the private sector, academia and the community.
+The Western Australian Land Information System (WALIS) is a partnership between government agencies, the private sector, academia, and the community.
 Their aim is to improve access to location information for the betterment of the Western Australian community {LocationInformationStrategyProgramCoordinationTeam:2012te}.

 The Shared Location Information Platform (SLIP) is WALIS's spatial data portal, the Western Australian government's Spatial Data Infrastructure (SDI), managed by Landgate.
 The portal presents datasets owned and maintained by authoritative agencies, standardises data formats and simplifies access.

 SLIP Future is WALIS's programme to revamp the original SLIP Enabler portal and infrastructure {Anonymous:2014ww}.
 The older infrastructure was deemed incapable of handling projected usage.
 WALIS built a new platform around Google's Software as a Service (SaaS) Google Maps Engine (GME).
-The new environment offered significant advantages in reliability, scalability and feature set {Anonymous:2014ww}.
+The new environment offered significant advantages in reliability, scalability, and feature set {Anonymous:2014ww}.

 In January 2015, Google announced the deprecation of Google Maps Engine {SLIPFuture:2015uc}.
 Further, they planned to shut the service entirely by the end of January 2016 {Anonymous:2015tg}.
 Landgate and WALIS were left in search of a new provider for the SLIP Future programme.
 Esri aggressively sought the business of GME refugee organisations {Anonymous:7YAzB1Ym} offering free software replacements and membership to business partnership programs.
 In July 2015, Landgate selected Esri's ArcGIS Server and Portal as the replacement for GME {Anonymous:2015uc}.
 Web services offering datasets in Esri's ArcGIS REST APIs replaced GME's API through a transition period through the end of 2015 and beginning of 2016.